Lavenham woodland walk, near Bury St. Edmunds, Suffolk

 The parish church of St Peter and St Paul is well worth a visit if you have time.
 Built mainly in the 15th-century, it was built with money made from the cloth trade.
 Its tower is 141ft (43m) high and is one of the tallest in East Anglia.

 Following this lane will bring you back to Lavenham High Street, almost opposite the Swan Hotel.
-Turn left back up High Street, right up Market Lane and back to the Guildhall, for lunch or tea perhaps.
+Turn left back up High Street, cross the road; turn right up Market Lane and then back to the Guildhall, for lunch or tea perhaps.

 There's a long tradition of bird-recording around Lavenham, and an intriguing warbler found in 2007 became famous for its appearance in the respected British Birds magazine.
 Known locally as the Lavenham Chiff-chaff, its song was completely wrong for that species and was believed to have Iberian connections.
 It left everyone quite baffled.